LinxiFan/Reversi/README.txt

 For example, the current search depth may depend on the time spent on the previous get_move().

-Under 60s constraint, my engine can typically search up to a depth of 6 plies.
+Under 60s constraint, my engine can typically search up to a depth of 6 plies on clic machines.

-Thanks for reviewing my work!

 ===== References =====